tim-hardcastle/Pipefish/README.md

 In order to use this properly it is necessary to learn the public methods of Charm’s Object interface and the classes that implement it.

-When the initialization of Go code fails, a file called `golang<n>.go` will be left in Charm's root folder: it consists of Go code generated from your code.
+When the initialization of Go code fails, a file called `gofunc<n>.go` will be left in Charm's root folder: it consists of Go code generated from your code.
 The wrapping around the code in your function(s) is simple and the resulting file no harder to debug than ordinary Go.

-You can import from Go by prefacing the name of the thing to import with golang, e.g:
+You can import from Go by prefacing the name of the thing to import with gofunc, e.g:

 ```
 import